-The seminar is about sharing and documentation in artistic research.
+The seminar is about relationships in artistic research.
 Based on the research fellows’ research projects, endeavours are made to map relations and how they influence artistic processes and results in the different phases of projects.
 Experience is shared by leading and carrying out complex artistic projects.

 The seminar is workshop-based with discussions in small groups, lectures and presentations.
 The research fellows are given an opportunity to discuss their own projects in detail.

-Due to the ongoing pandemic, we are planning for a mix of physical and digital presence.
-If possible and desired, physical meetings in small groups will be organised, whilst facilitating digital presence for those who are not able to meet physically.
+Due to the development of the coronavirus pandemic, the seminar will be based mainly on digital participation.
+If possible and desired, physical meetings in small groups at campus may be organised, whilst facilitating digital presence for those who are not able to meet physically.

-Groups of 4-5 research fellows work together, with the aim of strengthening a particular aspect in each of the fellows’ project.
+Groups of 4-5 research fellows work together, with the aim of strengthening a particular aspect in each of the fellows’ projects.
 Each fellow will lead the group for a session of about 75 minutes.
-During this session the fellow brings forward a particular challenge or aspect of his/her project, inviting the group to respond.
-The format and length of this presentation is up to the fellow.
+During this session, the fellow brings forward a particular challenge or aspect of his/her project, inviting the group to respond.
+The format and length of this presentation are up to the fellow.
 The group works together on developing this aspect, moderated by the fellow.
 The same groups are kept for all workshop sessions.
-The fellows are free to choose the topics for their respective session.
+The fellows are free to choose the topics for their respective sessions.

 Research fellows must read the literature on the mandatory reading list and prepare a group workshop.
 During the seminar, research fellows must play an active part in the discussion of other research fellows’ projects.